 - To provide an explanation of homework tasks to parents when necessary and give guidance of how they might assist their child.
-This may be done by a note with the work in the homework diary, at a parents' meeting or at an open evening. - To set up regular homework in an easily followed routine. - To ensure that homework is set consistently across classes. - To set homework that takes equal opportunities into account. - To ensure any homework is purposeful and links directly to the taught curriculum. - To reward and praise children who regularly complete homework tasks. - To give feedback to pupils on their homework which may be written or verbal.
+This may be done by a note with the work in the homework diary, at a parents' meeting or at an open evening. - To set up regular homework in an easily followed routine. - To post homework on the school website class page or as an assignment via Google Classroom learning platform - To ensure that homework is set consistently across classes. - To set homework that takes equal opportunities into account.
+Print homework when virtual learning classrooms and the website can not be accessed - To ensure any homework is purposeful and links directly to the taught curriculum. - To reward and praise children who regularly complete homework tasks. - To give feedback to pupils on their homework which may be written or verbal.